anhstudios/swganh-docs/book/installation_windows.rst

 The following is a complete list of the 3rd party dependencies that will need to be installed before building the SWGANH source.

-- Microsoft Visual Studio 11.0 Beta+
+- Microsoft Visual Studio 11.0 Release Candidate+
 - CMake 2.8.7+
 - Git 1.7+
 - Python 3.2